NREL/HPC/languages/python/openai_rllib/README.md

-# Create Anaconda environment
+## Create Anaconda environment

-This repo is a tutorial for installing and using OpenAI Gym on Eagle, as well as running experiments on single/multiple cores and nodes.

-Below are the basic steps for creating a dedicated Anaconda environment that you will use for all your experiments.
-Note that this environment will contain only some basic packages, but you can always install additional packages depending on your needs (please see at the bottom of this README file).
+At first, create an Anaconda environment that you will use for all your experiments.
+For your convenience, simply follow the next steps:

-If you have any questions, you can email us in the following address:
-* Erotokritos Skordilis: Erotokritos.Skordilis@nrel.gov

-## 1<sup>st</sup> step: Logging in on Eagle
+### 1<sup>st</sup> step: Log in on Eagle

 Login on Eagle with:
 ```